sympact06/olivierflentge/README.md

-### Hi there, I'm SympactDev!
+### Hi there, I'm SympactDev/Olivier!

-## I'm a Developer,
+## I'm a Developer/Hacker,
 - I'm working on random projects!
-- 2020 Goals: To finish EverseApp.
+- Ethical Hacker
+- Hobby

 ### Languages and Tools I use: